SkafteNicki/dtu_cs_thesis/docs/writing.md

 Thus, in the appendix of your thesis you should add a section where you describe how you have used generative AI in your thesis.
 The most up-to-date guidelines regarding DTU rules regarding the use of generative AI can be found [here](https://ai.dtu.dk/)

+# 🧩 Miscellaneous

+* When referring to a figure, table, appendix, section, etc. always capitalize the first letter and preferably use the abbreviation.
+For example, "Figure 1" instead of "figure 1" or "Fig. 1".
+This is a common practice in academic writing.
+More examples:

+    ```txt
+    See figure 1 -> Figure 1 or Fig. 1
+    See table 1 -> Table 1 or Tab.
+1
+    See appendix A -> Appendix A or App.
+A
+    See section 1 -> Section 1 or Sec.
+1
+    See equation 1 -> Equation 1 or Eq.
+1
+    See algorithm 1 -> Algorithm 1 or Alg.
+1
+    ```

+* When citing multiple references in latex instead of doing

+    ```latex
+    As shown in \cite{ref1}\cite{ref2}\cite{ref3}
+    # Renders as: As shown in [1][2][3]
+    ```

+    do

+    ```latex
+    As shown in \cite{ref1, ref2, ref3}
+    # Renders as: As shown in [1, 2, 3]
+    ```

+    Preferably, make sure the references are sorted in the list by number.